al3xandr3/al3xandr3.github.io/_posts/2012-12-05-javascript-bookmark-scripts.md

 ---
-layout: post

 title: Javascript Bookmark Scripts
 category: project
 tags:
   - javascript
   - project
-intro: "Create and share little javascript scripts that augment/improve the pages you look at."
+excerpt: "Create and share little javascript scripts that augment/improve the pages you look at."
 ---

 I often use scripts that inject javascript and modify current page im looking at, mostly for inspecting/debug reasons, for example the [WhatFont](http://chengyinliu.com/whatfont.html), that reveals what fonts the page is using.